 With that in mind, here are several credit cards that earn solid rewards in those categories — and that also feature contactless technology:

-Each quarter, the Chase Freedom offers several categories in which you can get a whopping 5% cash back; grocery stores, drug stores, and gas stations make frequent appearances.
+Each quarter the Chase Freedom Flex offers several categories in which you can get a whopping 5% cash back; grocery stores, drug stores, and gas stations make frequent appearances.

-A similar card is the Chase Freedom Unlimited® (Review), which offers 5% cash back on Lyft rides, groceries, restaurants, drugstores, and travel purchased through Chase Ultimate Rewards.
-You’ll get 1.5% back on all other purchases.
-If you don’t want to fuss with different categories, this card’s probably a better fit for you.
+A similar card is the Chase Freedom Unlimited® (Review), which offers cash back on Lyft rides, groceries, restaurants, drugstores, and travel purchased through Chase Ultimate Rewards.
+You’ll get 1.5% back on all other purchases, so if you don’t want to fuss with rotating categories, this card’s probably a better fit for you.